ylidong/semi-CAM/README.md

 # Example code

-Deconvolute two tissues from a mixture tissue data mixed from blood and breast tissue
+Deconvolute 9 mixtures mixed from blood and breast tissue

 ### 1. Read in the gene expression data of the mixtures